dattalab/moseq2-app/README.md

     * [Debian](https://docs.docker.com/install/linux/docker-ce/debian/)
     * [CentOS](https://docs.docker.com/install/linux/docker-ce/centos/)
  * Once Docker is installed, run the bash command: ```./INSTALL```
+    * Enter your github username and password as prompted in order to clone the private repositories.
+    * Wait for the install to finish.
  * It will create and build your Docker images and container for **`moseq2-app`**.
     * It will also run the app in the url: `0.0.0.0:4000/`